-Ramon’s story is one of survival and perseverance.
+Ramon’s story in filled with survival and perseverance.
 As the result of a long battle with cancer, Ramon developed blindness in one eye, which hindered his ability to find work.
-His journey brought him to PRIDE Industries, which offers individualized support, guidance, and resources to people with disabilities who are looking for a meaningful job and brighter future.
+His journey brought him to PRIDE Industries, which offers individualized support, guidance, and resources to people with disabilities looking for a meaningful job and brighter future.

 Employment Barriers for People with Disabilities

-At the young age of ten, Ramon was diagnosed with a brain tumor.
+At the young age of ten, doctors diagnosed Ramon with a brain tumor.
 After multiple surgeries, radiation, and chemotherapy treatments, the tumor subsided.
-The battle cost Ramon much of his teen years, as he was in and out of Mexican hospitals battling the cancer.
-It also took away most of his sight in his right eye.
+Although Raymond had won his battle against cancer, he spent much of his teen years in Mexican hospitals.
+The cancer also took away most of his sight in his right eye.
 “My left eye is okay, but the right one, I cannot see with it,” Ramon said.
 “With my right eye I see darkness.”

 “I never worked; I stayed home,” said Ramon.
-This is not an uncommon scenario for many people with disabilities who are unsure where to turn to find a job.
+Many people with disabilities who are unsure where to turn to find a job face this common scenario.

-Despite his many challenges, Ramon began looking for work and got a job at a fast food restaurant making hamburgers.
+Despite many challenges, Ramon began looking for work and got a job at a fast food restaurant making hamburgers.
 But his triumph was short-lived.
-Due to lack of accessibility, Ramon was let go after just three days.
+Due to lack of accessibility, the restaurant let Ramon go after just three days.
 His vision made it nearly impossible for him to see the monitor where orders appeared.
-Ramon was devastated.
+Understandably, Ramon was devastated.

 Connecting People with Disabilities to Work Opportunities

-Fortunately, Ramon sought assistance at a local vocational services agency and was referred to PRIDE Industries.
+Fortunately, Ramon sought assistance at a local vocational services agency that referred him to PRIDE Industries.

 Following a model of social enterprise, PRIDE offers manufacturing, distribution and facilities service solutions to businesses and public agencies while creating meaningful jobs for people with disabilities.
-With the support of management and trainers, people like Ramon are empowered to develop professionally, creating a foundation for the rest of their working lives.
+With the support of management and trainers, PRIDE empowers people like Ramon to develop professionally, creating a foundation for the rest of their working lives.